Scoliosis: what it is and how to deal with it

 What is scoliosis and why should we not neglect it?

-Scoliosis is a pathological condition that manifests itself around puberty and is characterised by a lateral curvature of the spine, a deviation that can affect one or more mobile vertebrae.
+Scoliosis is a pathological condition most commonly occurs during puberty and is characterised by a lateral curvature of the spine, a deviation that can affect one or more mobile vertebrae.
 Usually, in the presence of scoliosis, the right shoulder is higher than the left because the curve of the spine is convex to the right at the height of the thoracic section, while in the lumbar section it curves to the opposite side.

 As we have said, scoliosis manifests itself during the puberty period, precisely because the growth rates are high.
 It can therefore be closely linked to development.
 A very delicate phase that cannot be neglected.
 If we don’t take the problem seriously, scoliosis can worsen to the point of a major deformity.
 And here we don’t want to focus only on the aesthetic problem, but on the more important consequences, because scoliosis is certainly a cause of chronic pain and can even deform the ribcage, reducing the space available to the lungs and compromising their functioning.